munificent/craftinginterpreters/book/types-of-values.md

 </aside>

-For now, we only have a couple of cases, but this will grow as we add strings, functions, and classes to clox.
+For now, we have only a couple of cases, but this will grow as we add strings, functions, and classes to clox.
 In addition to the type, we also need to store the data for the value -- the `double` for a number, `true` or `false` for a Boolean.
-We could define a struct with fields for each possible type:
+We could define a struct with fields for each possible type.

 <img src="image/types-of-values/struct.png" alt="A struct with two fields laid next to each other in memory." />

 But this is a waste of memory.
 A value can't simultaneously be both a number and a Boolean.
 So at any point in time, only one of those fields will be used.
 C lets you optimize this by defining a <span name="sum">union</span>.
-A union looks like a struct except that all of its fields overlap in memory:
+A union looks like a struct except that all of its fields overlap in memory.

 <aside name="sum">